croccio/Android-Auto-Store/README.md

 ### [Click here to donate and to increment the compatibility of the app with older Android Version](https://www.paypal.com/donate?hosted_button_id=7WYF2N5AN8YYL).

-Test always the app before donation, because the donation is not refundable.

 When you update Android version of your smartphone, uninstall and resintall the app if you cannot use it on Android Auto .

 Android 12 could break the apps.
 Uninstall and reinstall them after update.